2i2c-ephemeral-hubs/cryocloud-myst/book/how_tos/background/github.md

 ## How should I configure my GitHub account?

-As you'll learn in the next lesson, we will use the {{ hackweek }} GitHub organization as a way to manage access to our cloud computing resources.
+As you'll learn in the next lesson, we will use the CryoCloud GitHub organization as a way to manage access to our cloud computing resources.

 ```{attention}